policumbent/poliCANbent/rpi-can-config/README.md

 In some cases, it can show the ``successfully initialized`` message, followed by an error.
-Usually, by empirical experience, it happens when the connection between the MCP2515 and the TJA1050 is not working, so in that case you should check the physical connection between the two integrated circuits or the powering of the TJA1050.
+Usually, by empirical experience, it happens when the connection between the MCP2515 and the transceiver is not working, so in that case you should check the physical connection between the two integrated circuits or the powering of the transceiver.

 _Note: if you modify something, you should reboot the system in order to restart SPI and see the results of your changes._ To avoid that, you can "restart" the